ErrorTzy/writings/papers/WS_Draft.md

 ## The Question of Reality

 The starting point of this paper comes from the following question: *How much reality should we read off our linguistic features?*

-This way of asking immediately requires clarification.
+### clarification

 First, it seems to suggest linguistic idealism.
 It doesn't.
 Reality certainly is not metaphysically constructed upon our language in any way.

 Without language, we might still have ways to understand reality, perhaps through perception or mysterious experiences.
 But, this is not how metaphysics works.
 In metaphysics, we inevitably rely on sophisticated argument that relies on intuitive premises.
 But this has generated a long-standing worry in philosophy.
 Since medieval times, philosophers (e.g. nominalists) have been worrying that our intuition about the world comes from words instead of reality.
 Hence my question: when we try to talk about reality, which parts genuinely reflect how things are, and which parts are mere "shadows of language"?